Window onto the sun rising on the ocean

 The Evangelism Ministry oversees several activities ranging from greeting Sunday morning worshipers to sponsoring new member classes.
 Sunday morning greeters range from 4 years old to adults.
 Some of our youngest greeters are responsible for getting their parents involved.
 Visiting guests receive a welcome note and current information following their first visit.

 Central is a praying church.
 Prayer is a vital part of everything we do.
-Prayer requests are accepted during Sunday services and other times by contacting the church office.
+Prayer requests are accepted during Sunday services and other times by contacting the church office or by clicking the Pray tab at the top of the page.

-All prayer requests are kept confidential within our prayer circle.
+All prayer requests are kept confidential.
 No prayer requests are considered too small or too large.
 Our God is able!